liupeirong/MLOpsManufacturing/samples/data_versioning_mlflow_many_dependent_models/README.md

 # Overview

-The sample notebook demonstrates how to use MLFlow to track data versioning with DeltaLake and how to track many dependent models using MLFlow.
-It is developed based on the [Databricks sample notebook](https://docs.databricks.com/_static/notebooks/mlflow/mlflow-delta-training.html) using [Lending Club Loan Dataset hosted on Kaggle](https://www.kaggle.com/husainsb/lendingclub-issued-loans?select=lc_loan.csv)
+The sample *Databricks* notebook demonstrates how to use MLFlow to track data versioning with DeltaLake and how to track many dependent models using MLFlow.
+It is developed based on the [Databricks sample notebook](https://docs.databricks.com/_static/notebooks/mlflow/mlflow-delta-training.html) using [Lending Club Loan Dataset hosted on Kaggle](https://www.kaggle.com/husainsb/lendingclub-issued-loans?select=lc_loan.csv).
+We provide an HTML version for a quick previes.

 __What does this sample demonstrate__: